tnakagome/exray/README.md

 - In case you want to enhance this library, it is not possible to interpose functions within the ELF executable itself.
 Only functions defined in shared libraries can be interposed and analyzed.

-- If log file is empty and you see stack frames in your console, the target program may have closed all file descriptors including the one that this library had opened.
+- If log file is empty and you see stack frames in your console, the target program may have closed all file descriptors including the one that this library had opened for logging.
 In this case, try using subshell to redirect all outputs to a file with parenthesis.

     $ ( LD_PRELOAD=./libexray.so libreoffice ) > exray-output.txt 2>&1